Review:

 score is between 0 and 5

-Gothic Revival architecture is a style of architecture that originated in the 18th century and is characterized by its pointed arches, ribbed vaults, and flying buttresses.
-It seeks to emulate the architectural styles of medieval Europe, particularly Gothic cathedrals.
+Gothic Revival architecture is a style that emerged in the late 18th century and was popular throughout the 19th century.
+It draws inspiration from medieval Gothic architecture, characterized by pointed arches, ribbed vaults, and flying buttresses.

 Key Features